-- 1. Factors leading to landslides on Kerch Peninsula are slope angles from 20° to 40°, anthropogenic impact, excessive salinity of the soil cover and the lithological composition of the area. - 2.
-The role of the most common factor of their formation atmospheric precipitation is almost minimal.
-This is mainly due to the climatic features of the peninsula and its geo-
+- 1. Factors leading to landslides on Kerch Peninsula are slope angles from 20° to 40°, anthropogenic impact, excessive salinity of the soil cover and the lithological composition of the area. - The role of the most common factor of their formation - atmospheric precipitation is almost minimal.
+This is mainly due to the climatic features of the peninsula and its geographical location.
+Therefore, we can assume that due to the low amount of precipitation falling here, this factor in this case can be neglected.